ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 [root@vm-rhel8 ~]#

 ```
+**NOTE IF you are just setting up the bastion server and want to create mirror registry then skip further steps and return back to [High Level Steps for setting up the cluster](#architecture)**

 **NOTE If you have already created the cluster with below parameter to true, you can skip going ahead and return back to [High Level Steps for setting up the cluster](#architecture)**

 ```